Police investigating death of person struck by train in Mansfield

-MANSFIELD -- The death of a person killed when struck by a high-speed passenger train Saturday morning was a suicide, according to the Bristol County district attorney's office.
+MANSFIELD -- The death of a woman killed when she was struck by a high-speed passenger train Saturday morning was a suicide, according to the Bristol County district attorney's office.

-The person was female and was struck at the commuter rail station by a Acela train traveling south just before 6:45 a.m., authorities said.
+The woman, identified as a 32-year-old Norton resident, was struck at the commuter rail station by a Acela train traveling south just before 6:45 a.m., authorities said.

 No other identifying information was immediately released.